A Biblical Case Against Mary’s Perpetual Virginity?

 St. John Chrysostom’s Commentary

-Another important quote is from St. John Chrysostom (Homily on Matthew 5:5) which reads:
+As previously mentioned, one important quote is from St. John Chrysostom (Homily on Matthew 5:5) which reads:

 “He has here used the word till, not that you should suspect that afterwards he did know her, but to inform you that before the birth the Virgin was wholly untouched by man. … it is usual in Scripture often to do this, and to use this expression without reference to limited times.”

 Chrysostom, a Greek Father and scholar, explicitly rejects the idea that heōs hou implies change.
-He also equates it with Genesis 8:7, which uses just heōs—further showing there is no significant distinction.
+He also equates it with Genesis 8:7, which uses just heōs, further showing there is no significant distinction.

 Tim Staples and The Greek

-Tim Staples, a Catholic Answers apologist wrote the following in his article: The Case for Mary’s Perpetual Virginity
+Tim Staples, a Catholic Answers Apologist wrote the following in his article: The Case for Mary’s Perpetual Virginity

 “In recent years, some have argued that because Matthew 1:25 uses the Greek words heos hou for “until” whereas … heos alone, there is a difference in meaning.
 The argument goes that Heos hou indicates the action of the first clause does not continue.
 Thus, Mary and Joseph “not having come together” would have ended after Jesus was born.
 The problems with this theory begin with the fact that no available scholarship concurs with it.
 In fact, the evidence proves the contrary.
 Heos hou and heos are used interchangeably and have the same meaning.”
 In his article, Tim Staples demonstrates further verses to prove how absurd this argument is.

-Purgatory or Perpetual Virginity.
-You Can’t Have Both.
+Purgatory or Perpetual Virginity?

+For context, In 1519 Martin Luther debated at the University of Leipzig with Johan Eck, a leading Catholic theologian.
 The discussion centered on key issues such as the authority of Scripture, the nature of faith, and the doctrine of justification.

 In the debate, Eck had argued for the existence of purgatory by citing church fathers and several Scripture passages, one of which was Matthew 5, to support his claims.
 Luther countered by asserting that sins cannot be removed without an increase of grace, which contradicts the idea of purgatory as a place for punishment.
 He argued that just as “until” in Matthew 1:25 does not imply the end of Mary’s virginity, it also suggests that the grace necessary for salvation cannot be confined to a transitional state like purgatory.

-In the book, “The Leipzig Debate in 1519: leaves from the story of Luther’s life by Dau, W. H. T. (William Herman Theodore), b.
-1864
+In the book, “The Leipzig Debate in 1519: Leaves from the story of Luther’s life by Dau, W. H. T. (William Herman Theodore), we can see Martin Luther say the following:

 Why is it that when you read Matthew 1:25—“Joseph knew her not until she had borne a son”—you argue that until doesn’t imply Mary ceased to be a virgin…but then turn around and use Matthew 5:26 to defend purgatory, where until supposedly does imply a change (release from imprisonment)?